-Ok, first of all, one postpartum fitness tip is more important than all others: Do not compare yourself to other people and other people's bodies.
-This holds true whether those people are moms or not, and whether they’ve just given birth or not.
-(And it especially holds true if they photoshop their gym selfies before they put them on Instagram — in fact, we suggest unfollowing those people for the foreseeable future.)
+OK, first of all, one postpartum fitness tip is more important than all others: Do not compare yourself to other people and other people's bodies.
+This holds true whether those people are moms or not and whether they’ve just given birth or not.
+(And it especially holds true if they alter their gym selfies before they put them on Instagram — in fact, we suggest unfollowing those people for the foreseeable future.)

 Marks recommends walking as the best first postpartum exercise because it's easy on your body and you can do it with your baby in tow — either strapped on in a carrier or pushed in a stroller.
 Start with 30 minutes and add five-minute increments until you are up to an hour per walk.

-Why not have fun, get fit, and make new friends at the same time?
-Druxman recommends joining a parent-baby exerices class such as Stroller Strides, which are run by certified trainers and help ensure that you are restoring your body in the healthiest way.
+Why not have fun, get fit and make new friends at the same time?
+Druxman recommends joining a parent-baby exercise class such as Stroller Strides, which are run by certified trainers and help ensure you are restoring your body in the healthiest way.

 Many new moms want to focus on their abdominals, says Marks, but it's easy to go too far too quickly.
-Marks recommends starting with a plank: "It is the single best core conditioning exercise, but it also works your glutes and hamstrings, supports proper posture, and improves balance," she explains.
-"Begin by holding your elbows directly under your shoulders, with wrists in line with your elbows.
+Marks recommends starting with a plank.
+"It is the single best core-conditioning exercise, but it also works your glutes and hamstrings, supports proper posture and improves balance," she explains.
+"Begin by holding your elbows directly under your shoulders with [your] wrists in line with your elbows.
 Push your body up, head tucked in and legs together, as if you are doing a push-up, and hold for 10 seconds.
 You can gradually increase the holding time as you grow stronger."

 Physical exercise is great, but there are many other ways to strengthen your postpartum health — including your mental health.
 The early postpartum months are a great time to learn meditation, says Druxman.
 She suggests using nursing and napping times to try breathing exercises; meditation apps like Calm or Expectful can provide just the guidance you need.